 Death is a fact of life that is dealt with in many different ways across different cultures and religions.
 In Western society, funerals often include flowers, expensive caskets, often embalming of the deceased, cremations, cemetery plots, and more.
 These funeral elements are chosen in order to pay respect to the deceased, but it is also important to consider whether these elements reflect the wishes and values of the deceased.

-Not only do coffins, flowers, and other embellishments cost thousands of dollars, but they also have quite a significant negative impact on the environment.
+Not only do caskets, flowers, and other embellishments cost thousands of dollars, but they also have quite a significant negative impact on the environment.
 Traditional funerals aren’t green, but that doesn’t mean that they can’t be.
-Green burials use fewer resources and eliminate some of the traditional steps, allowing us to remember our loved ones in ways that are much less harmful to the environment.
+Green funerals use fewer resources and eliminate some of the traditional steps, allowing us to remember our loved ones in ways that are much less harmful to the environment.

 What exactly is a green burial?

 Green burials can vary significantly from person to person, but they all aim to limit waste and protect the environment at each stage of the death care process.
 Funerals have significant impacts to the environment, so there are important considerations.
 Planning in advance for yourself and your loved ones will help to take away the uncertainty when the time comes for planning a funeral.

 Other green burial practices include ecological restoration and conservation of gravesites.
 In some cases, once a green burial is completed, local indigenous plants such as groundcover, shrubs, and trees are planted.
 These plants add to the aesthetic value of the graveyard, as well as enhance the ecosystem.

 Green memorials tend to be either biodegradable or group commemorative markers.
 These are much smaller and leave the land more intact.
 Considering planting a tree as a memorial is a wonderful way to commemorate a loved one, and can be part of enhancing the local environment.